How To Plant New Gooseberries

 Gooseberries are one of the earliest fruit crops in the UK.

-Fruit comes after insignificant flowers on numerous spurs (little side shoots).
+Fruit grows after insignificant flowers on numerous spurs (little side shoots).

-To minimise mildew grow a bush with an open branch network.
+To minimise mildew grow your bush with an open branch network.

 Cut the leaders (main large stems) by half their length.